BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger hotels and tourist restaurants, cash is king in Nicaragua, especially in smaller towns and markets.
-Always have smaller denominations of Nicaraguan Córdoba (NIO) on hand for local buses, street food, and souvenirs.
-ATMs are available in major cities, but they can be unreliable, so it's wise to bring some USD cash as a backup.
+While credit cards are accepted in tourist hubs, cash is king in smaller towns and for local markets.
+Always have small denominations of US dollars (crisp bills are best) on hand, as many places will give change in Nicaraguan córdobas.
+ATMs are available in major cities, but it's wise to withdraw larger sums at once to minimize fees.

 transport